FARM: Fine-Tuning Geospatial Foundation Models for Intra-Field Crop Yield Regression: Experiments

 \subsection{Baseline}

 To further contextualize the performance of our foundation model-based approach, we compare it against other state-of-the-art baseline architectures for spatio-temporal prediction tasks.
 To ensure a fair comparison, we adopted the 3D-CNN and DeepYield architectures proposed in~\cite{nevavuori2020crop} and~\cite{GAVAHI2021115511} respectively, and trained them from scratch using our canola yield dataset under identical experimental settings.
-These model were selected because, as reported in~\cite{nevavuori2020crop, GAVAHI2021115511}, they outperformed several other state-of-the-art approaches.
+These model were selected because, as reported in~\cite{nevavuori2020crop,GAVAHI2021115511}, these architectures have already demonstrated statistically significant performance gains over traditional machine learning baselines (including Random Forest, LASSO, and SVM) and other deep learning approaches.
+Consequently, they serve as the most reliable benchmark for evaluating the advancements offered by FARM.
 However, since the original study focused on a different crop type, a direct comparison would not have been equitable.
 Therefore, retraining the models on our dataset enabled a consistent and crop-specific performance evaluation.
 The 3D-CNN architecture follows an encoder–decoder design that organizes multi-temporal satellite image data into a unified spatiotemporal framework and employs 3D convolutional kernels to jointly learn spatial and temporal dependencies.
 DeepYield frames the architecture as a combination of 3D-CNN and ConvLSTM.